Panch Pokhari Trek

 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.

 Answer: In some places, you can buy bottled mineral water to drink but we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide you chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.
+Instead, we provide you chlorine tablets to purify the normal water as the normal water is available at the campsite.

 Answer: Yes!
 Sometimes you can get telephone services as well as the internet, so buy a local SIM card.